COMP1005/COMP1005old2.github.io/episodes/prac01.md

 - Request user input in Python
 - Create and work with variables and values of different types
 - Define and use control structures
-- Use Python to model simple systems
+- Use Python to model a simple system

 ::::::::::::::::::::::::::::::::::::::::::::::::